AUCOHL/DFFRAM/Contributing.md

 Copyright notice: above text adapted from the Mozilla Public License, version 2.0.

-You are entitled and encourage to add your name and email to the AUTHORS document at the root of the repository under 'Other Contributors', as well as include your name in any modified or created file.
+You are entitled and encouraged to add your name and email to the AUTHORS document at the root of the repository under 'Other Contributors', as well as include your name in any modified or created file.